StephenCleary/blog-stephencleary-dotcom/blog/_posts/6000-01-04-asynchronous-messaging-4-retrieve-results.md

 description: "When you do and do not need to retrieve results in an asynchronous messaging solution, and methods for doing so."
 ---

-So far in this series, we've covered how asynchronous messaging can be implemented with a reliable queue and a backend service.
+So far in this series, we've covered how asynchronous messaging can be implemented with a durable queue and a backend service.
 Those are the most necessary components of the solution, but another piece is sometimes necessary.

 Many times, it's the desire to "return early" or "fire and forget" that start developers down the path of exogenous code and asynchronous messaging.
 Sometimes the client, as the originator of the request, wants to get the results of the long-running background operation.